publishpress/PublishPress-Capabilities/readme.txt

 = 2.1.1-beta =
   * Fixed : Some security scans flagged an unused file in external library "chosen".
 That file (and other developer documentation files) has been removed
+  * Feature : Added ability to block metaboxes to Editor Features #89

 = 2.1 - 24 Jun 2021 =
   * Feature : Editor Features restriction (new screen to block editor elements per-role)